hmrc/alcohol-duty-calculator/api-docs/calculateDutySuspendedVolumes.md

 # Calculate Duty Suspended Volumes

-This endpoint takes the list of values the user has input on the duty suspended journey for a specific alcohol regime, and calculates (1) the total litres of alcohol Duty Suspended, and (2) the litres of pure alcohol Duty Suspended over a given period.
+This endpoint takes the list of values the user has input on the duty suspended journey for a specific alcohol regime, and calculates (1) the total litres of alcohol _delivered_ under duty suspense, (2) the total litres of alcohol Duty Suspended, (3) the litres of pure alcohol _delivered_ under duty suspense, and (4) the litres of pure alcohol Duty Suspended over a given period.

 The calculation uses the following figures entered by the user: